 California’s carbon fee alone now surpasses some states’ standard per-gallon diesel tax.
 This reinforces the differences in tax construct throughout the U.S., the varying objectives of each states’ tax legislation, and the sheer financial implications of tax as its own input in the price of diesel fuel.

 Carbon pricing mechanisms have become a reality and have shown signs of early growth nationwide, while percentage, inflation, and the introduction of mileage-based taxes add to the tax distortion that exists throughout the country.
 This moving target can, however, create opportunities for shippers interested in avoiding some of this tax cost because of the benefits of alternative energy types and intermodal conversion that mitigate exposure to traditional over-the-road diesel taxes.

-Diesel fuel taxes will remain an integral part of regulatory focus and state finances so long as traditional fossil fuels retain the lion’s share of the market relative to alternative energies.
-Their more frequent and noticeable change is arguably justified, but the regional variance and differing tax composition make shippers’ networks and total fuel spend susceptible to changes that have already started materializing.
+Diesel fuel taxes will remain an integral part of regulatory focus and state finances as long as traditional fossil fuels retain the lion’s share of the market relative to alternative energies.
+The more frequent and noticeable change is arguably justified, but the regional variance and differing tax composition make shippers’ networks and total fuel spend susceptible to changes that have already started materializing.

 Across millions of miles and hundreds of thousands of shipments, shippers cannot afford to pay for taxes on an all-in, averaged basis like methods that include the Department of Energy’s (DOE) diesel fuel price index.
 This practice loses out on the granularity of over-the-road tax exposure and results in added costs for shippers.

 For information about how to mitigate these challenges in fuel cost accounting, read about Breakthrough’s Fuel Recovery program.